-1. Neolithic Houses: before approaching the stone circle make sure to see the reconstructed Neolithic Houses.
-Built by a team of 60 volunteers, on information gathered from excavations in the area, these houses give the visitor an excellent opportunity to be transported back to the past and see what life was like for people 4,500 years ago.
+1. Neolithic Houses: before approaching the stone circle, see the reconstructed Neolithic houses.
+Built by a team of 60 volunteers, based on information gathered from excavations in the area, these houses give the visitor an excellent opportunity to be transported back to the past and see what life was like for people 4,500 years ago.

-2. Reconstructed stone: while in the reconstruction area, try to pull the concrete replica of a stone.
-It has been estimated that it would have taken 200 men 12 days, to drag such stones the 40km distance to the Stonehenge site.
-Such an effort would have required support and sustenance from local communities, giving an insight on how communities would have been organised.
+2. Reconstructed Stone: while in the reconstruction area, try to pull the concrete replica of a stone.
+It has been estimated that it would have taken 200 men 12 days to drag such stones the 40km distance to the Stonehenge site.
+Such an effort would have required support and sustenance from local communities, giving an insight into how communities would have been organised.

-4. Forensic reconstruction of Neolithic man: the bones of a man who died 5,500 years ago, near Stonehenge, have been forensically reconstructed and are held in the museum.
-This is a unique chance to come face-to-face with a prehistoric man who might have helped built the monument.
+4. Forensic reconstruction of Neolithic man: the bones of a man who died 5,500 years ago near Stonehenge have been forensically reconstructed and are held in the museum.
+This is a unique chance to come face-to-face with a prehistoric man who might have helped build the monument.

 5. Burial mounds and barrows: approaching Stonehenge, either by foot or by shuttle bus, the landscape is littered with what appear to be small, perfectly formed hills.
 These hills are all man-made and were used as burial mounds for individuals and larger groups.

-7. Large sarsen stone: look at this impressive stone which weighs about 40-tons.
-Imagine having to drag it across the Salisbury plains, bringing it to the site and have to lift it to upright position.
-Look at how the sides are smooth and shaped Imagine a second stone of similar height placed next to it and a third one on top, capping the other two, creating a great trilithon.
+7. Large sarsen stone: look at this impressive stone which weighs about 40 tons.
+Imagine having to drag it across the Salisbury plains, bring it to the site, and lift it to upright position.
+Look at how the sides are smooth and shaped.
+Imagine a second stone of similar height placed next to it and a third one on top, capping the other two, creating a great trilithon.
 This is truly monumental architecture.

-9. Aubrey holes: in ground and round markings can be seen, making out the positions of what archaeologist refer to as “Aubrey holes”.
-There is a circle of 56 of such large circular pits which may have been used to hold large timber posts.
+9. Aubrey holes: in-ground and round markings can be seen, making out the positions of what archaeologists refer to as “Aubrey holes.”
+There is a circle of 56 of such large circular pits, which may have been used to hold large timber posts.
 But they were also places of burial, with cremated human bones found in them, dating back to 3000 BC.
 Was Stonehenge a prehistoric cemetery?

 10. Station stones: notice two stones set aside from the circle, in opposite directions but in perfect alignment.
-There would have been two more marking a perfect square.
-Their precise position has been very carefully calculated, 2000 year before humans even thought of geometry!
-It is thought that these stones were used as markings in order to create the circle that forms the monument.
+There would have been two more markings, a perfect square.
+Their precise position has been very carefully calculated, 2000 years before humans even thought of geometry!
+These stones were thought to be used as markings to create the circle that forms the monument.